nyxx-discord/nyxx_docs/docs/guides/cache.md

 static CachePolicy<S> any<S extends SnowflakeEntity>(List<CachePolicy<S>> policies);
 ```

-For example, this code would only cache `Member` objects who have roles:
+For example, this code would only cache `IMember` objects who have roles:

 ```dart
 Future<void> main() async {